Skip to main content

 (from **pricing.md**).

-One tool call (tool_calls_count: 1) - a single rag.search was enough to find the right chunk in pricing.md.
+One tool call (tool_calls_count: 1) - a single rag.query was enough to find the right chunk in pricing.md.

 What's actually happening